mlshapiro/jupyterlab-flake8/README.md

 When the extension is installed, the linter will automatically be toggled on and configured to show error messages.
 The linter will run when you change cells.

-Currently only has two options in the view menu (or command palette):
+Options in the view menu (or command palette):

-- Toggle Flake8
+- Enable Flake8
     + Turns on or off linting in the notebook
 - Show Error Messages
     + Shows Flake8 Error messages under the line in the notebook
+- Output Flake8 Browser Console Logs
+    + Turn on browser console logs for debugging the extension

 <img src="img/options.png" width="300" /> <img src="img/commands.png" width="300" />

 ## Configure